rainllo/rainllo.github.io/essays/the-wods-will-not-get-easier.md

 <img class="ui tiny right spaced image" src="../images/noscript.jpg">*NoScript is an addon that blocks Javascript for privacy reasons.*

-## A very privacy conscious person learning Javascript
+## A very privacy conscious person learning Javascript.

 Sometimes I can browse over a hundred different websites a day, so I’m fully aware of the importance of Javascript in making the web interactive and dynamic versus those static HTML web pages we often used to see in the past.
 But as someone who's very privacy-minded I’m also aware of the controversy surrounding it due to its ability to track users and insert malicious code.
 Not to mention the most obnoxious ads are often loaded using Javascript.
 However, Javascript itself is good and is only bad when it's abused for wrongdoing.
 With this class I’ll be able to learn how to code in Javascript and use it in a proper manner.
 I already gained a lot of knowledge with regards to programming, specifically Java, thanks to ICS 111 and ICS 211.
 Although Java and Javascript aren’t related to one another, despite similar names, many concepts in Javascript were already familiar with me.
 This was a good thing since Javascript is a new language for me.
 Still, there were a couple of differences that I discovered within just the first two weeks that I found quite interesting.

-## Javascript training wheels
+## Javascript training wheels.

 The site used to complete E06, freecodecamp.org, was incredibly helpful.
 The best thing about it was how it helped me refresh my coding skills because I confess that I didn't do much coding over the summer.
 I was able to go through much of the problems in the “Basic Javascript” with ease, although the conditional ternary operators which consisted the last few problems in that section were new to me.
 The ability to rewrite an if-else statement into a one line: